powered by

 Retail space productivity is above average at Aritzia (Image: Aritzia)

 Aritzia stores are remarkable for their consistent focus on experiences.
-The store design is inviting, modern, regionally adapted and takes a special approach to the changing rooms and digital signage.
-There are no mirrors in the changing rooms.
-These are located in the lounge in front of the changing rooms, and the fitting room is intended to become a community space.
+The store design is inviting, modern, regionally adapted, with a special approach to changing rooms and digital signage.
+In the changing rooms themselves, there are no mirrors, only in the lounge outside, which is intended to become a community space.

-For digital signage, the women’s fashion brand from Vancouver builds on LCD-screens integrated into picture frames that are fully integrated into the retail design.
-Positioned at a slight angle on shelves on the wall, digital signage is an integral part of the stores.
+For digital signage, the women’s fashion brand from Vancouver uses LCD screens integrated into picture frames and angled slightly on wall shelves, making them an integral part of the stores.
 Aritzia relies on regional art, which is distributed throughout the stores to create the typical atmosphere.
 Audio speakers are integrated into the wall, which, unlike in retail, show their membranes visibly.
 The in-store music is developed in-house and does not include top 40 songs.
-Aritzia’s success proves it right; the brand’s $148 pants are considered a must-have item for office workers in North America, as are the Super Puff down jackets.
+With this apporach, Aritzia has been highly successful.
+The brand’s $148 pants are considered a must-have item for office workers in North America, as are the Super Puff down jackets.